ADM Driving School

 Q.14.
 What is the rule at a Yellow Box Junction?

 A. Do not enter the box unless your exit ahead is clear.
 You may enter the box if you are turning right provided you don’t block the traffic with right of way.

 Q.15.What does a Broken White Line in the center of the road mean?

 A. You may cross if it is safe to do so.

 Q.16.
 When is it possible to overtake on the left?

 A. If the vehicle in front is turning right and you are going straight on or turning left.
-Also in lanes of traffic where the traffic in the righthand lane is going more slowly than the traffic in the left-hand lane.
+Also in slow moving traffic.

 Q.17.
 If there are Double White Lines in the middle of the road and the line nearest you is continuous, what does it mean?